Dry ice, containers and overworked doctors: Olympic hurdles for Japan's vaccine roll-out

 “It’s better to move more cautiously and carefully with vaccinations than to make local municipalities rush forward with preparations,” he said.

-Reporting by Tim Kelly and Rocky Swift; Additional reporting by Kiyoshi Takenaka, Mari Saito, Ju-min Park, Kazuhiko Tamaki, Nobuhiro Kubo and Ami Miyazaki; Editing by David Dolan, Raju Gopalakrishnan and Gerry Doyle
+Reporting by Tim Kelly and Rocky Swift; Additional reporting by Kiyoshi Takenaka, Mari Saito, Ju-min Park, Kazuhiko Tamaki, Nobuhiro Kubo and Ami Miyazaki; Editing by David Dolan, Gerry Doyle and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.